rafapetra/apptizer-web-app/README.md

 ## Contributing

 Thank you for considering contributing to Apptize!
 If you have any suggestions, bug reports, or feature requests, please submit them to the [GitHub Issues](https://github.com/your-username/apptize/issues) page.

-## License

-[Specify the license under which your project is distributed.]

-## Acknowledgments

-[Give credit to any individuals, resources, or third-party libraries that have been helpful in your project.]